archietram/nguyenktram.github.io/_posts/2025-05-14-The-Jell-O-of-Your-Eye.md

 ---
 title: "The Jell-O of Your Eye: How Your Vitreous Ages"
 description: "Discover how the vitreous humor changes with age and what it means for your vision."
-tags: [Dr. Tram's Dissertation Work on the Vitreous]
+tags: [Dr. Tram's Dissertation Works on the Vitreous]
 ---

 ## The Jell-O of Your Eye: How Your Vitreous Ages